bitcolorine/Je-suis-eclectique/about.md

  I don't like to cook but I find cleaning the kitchen extremely relaxing.

- The word [Eclectic](http://geniscarreras.com/philographics/#/eclecticism/) defines who I am.
+ The word [Eclectic](http://geniscarreras.com/philographics/#/eclecticism/) is my compass.

 If I have to pick one goal it would be to create and to appreciate other people's beautiful creations.